danielsaidi/SystemNotification/README.md

 ## About SystemNotification

-SystemNotification is a `SwiftUI` library that lets you mimic the native iOS system notification, which for instance is presented when toggling silent mode on and off on your iPhone.
+SystemNotification is a `SwiftUI` library that lets you mimic the native iOS system notification, which for instance is presented when toggling silent mode on and off, connect your AirPods etc.

 The result can look like this, or completely different: